aakash30jan/Simulations-on-TPU/README.md

 [![DOI](https://zenodo.org/badge/445670579.svg)](https://zenodo.org/badge/latestdoi/445670579)
 # Swirl-LM: Computational Fluid Dynamics in TensorFlow
-*This is not an official Google product*
+*This is not an official Google product -moded*

 Swirl-LM is a computational fluid dynamics (CFD) simulation framework that is accelerated by the Tensor Processing Unit (TPU).
 It solves the three dimensional